 What We Like and Don’t Like About Thorogood Wellington Briar Pitstop

-The Thorogood Wellington Briar Pitstop boot is a medium to heavy duty pull-on work boot.
-It’s made with double and triple-stitched full grain leather.
+The Thorogood Wellington Briar Pitstop boot is a medium to a heavy-duty pull-on work boot.
+It’s made with double and triple-stitched full-grain leather.
 The boot is made tougher with a composite shank and composite toe.
 Lastly, the slip-resistant outsole is great for traction on mud and grass.

 Because it’s made with Thorogood’s Emperor Toe, the toe box and composite protection are extra large and roomy to prevent chaffing of toes which is a problem for many steel toe boots.
 Being a pull-on, it’s a great option for a quick switch out to a tougher boot.
 The composite toe is excellent for working with livestock as it prevents the possibility of stapling as could occur with a steel toe.

-This boot is an excellent choice for farmers, ranchers, and worksite foremen.
+This book is an excellent choice for farmers, ranchers, and worksite foremen.
 Anyone that needs a tough general-use work boot that needs quick changes in footwear could use this boot.